FredrikPedersen/Learning_Kotlin/README.md

 	- Does however have [***internal*** access modifier](https://kotlinlang.org/docs/reference/visibility-modifiers.html), which scopes the visibility to the member's module.
  - Semicolons are not required at the end of statements, but does not produce errors if provided.
  - Bitwise operators (e.g. |, &, ^) are replaced with outright spelling them (e.g. and, or, xor).

-### Null Handling

-  - ?-operator on a value indicates that it can be null
-  - ?-operator on a method call functions as a null check on the object calling the function, safely performing the operation even if the object is null.

  ```Kotlin
 //text initialized to null, call to .length outputs null.